Builder68/OpenEarlyMacsRAMexpansion/README.md

 *Does not apply for Macintosh 128K with early LB revision, where resistor R42 is not present*

 To begin, we'll remove the solder from the left side of resistor R42 (the side closest to IC U13G).
-Then, solder one end of a bodged wire of at least 5 cm long, to the pad where the resistor leg was connected.
+Then, solder one end of a bodged wire, at least 5 cm long, to the pad where the resistor leg was connected.
 You need to do this as a first step because the RAM Expansion Board will later be on top of this connection point.
-Please note this will only apply to LB revisions that actually have an R42 resistor.
+Please note that this will only apply to LB revisions that actually have an R42 resistor.

 ### 3.2 Resistor Arrays RP2 & RP3